Types of GatG – Culture GatG, Nature GatG, Train Journeys GatG

 When exploring the city, avoid the riverbank where you’ll find drunk locals gathering.
 You can wear whatever you like in Mongolia; Mongolian women are so stylish and you’ll often see them walking around wearing tight dresses during the day.
 Just take good walking shoes to navigate the crumbling streets within the capital.

 Mongolia is a challenging country, not just because of the language barrier but because of the harsh climate.
-But, if you like a challenge and want to experience Mongolian culture then it’s definitely an interesting country to visit whether you travel here on a group tour or independently.
+But, if you like a challenge and want to experience Mongolian culture then it’s definitely an interesting country to visit whether you travel here on a group tour or independently (see the group tour section below).

 Mongolia is a landlocked country and bordered by Russia and China.
 It is the 18th largest country in the world and divided into 21 provinces.
 Called the ‘Land of The Blue Sky,' the country has 250 days of sunshine every year but it also has the World’s coldest capital, and a harsh climate with temperatures as low as minus 30 degrees celsius in the winter months.